Monopoly (game): World editions

 In 2008, Hasbro released Monopoly Here and Now: The World Edition.
 This world edition features top locations of the world.
 The locations were decided by votes over the Internet.
 The result of the voting was announced on August 20, 2008.

 Out of these, Gdynia is especially notable, as it is by far the smallest city of those featured and won the vote as a "wild card" along with Taipei thanks to its residents and supporters.
-The new game uses its own currency unit, the Monopolonian (a game-based take on the Euro; designated by M).

 It is also notable that three cities (Montreal, Toronto, and Vancouver) are from Canada and three other cities (Beijing, Hong Kong, and Shanghai) are from the People's Republic of China.
 No other countries are represented by more than one city.

 Of the 68 cities listed on Hasbro Inc.'s website for the vote, Jerusalem was chosen as one of the 20 cities to be featured in the newest Monopoly World Edition.
 Before the vote took place, a Hasbro employee in the London office eliminated the country signifier "Israel" after the city, in response to pressure from pro-Palestinian advocacy groups.
 After the Israeli government protested, Hasbro Inc. issued a statement that read: "It was a bad decision, one that we rectified relatively quickly.
 This is a game.
 We never wanted to enter into any political debate.
 We apologize to our Monopoly fans."

 A similar online vote was held in early 2015 for an updated version of the game.
 The resulting board was released worldwide in late 2015.
 Lima, Peru, won the vote to hold the Boardwalk space.